wisemen-digital/web-onboarding-codelab/index.md

 Our Login view will orchestrate the login flow.
 It will use the `authStore` to login the user and the `router` to navigate to the `TodoView` after a successful login.

-### Creating your Login view

-- Create a view called `Login.vue` in the `src/views` folder.
-- Create a new file called `LoginForm.vue` in the `src/components` folder.
-- Add a form that allows the user to enter a `username` and `password`.
-- Add the `LoginForm` component to the `Login.vue` view.

-### Creating the login flow

-- Import the `useAuthStore` and `useRouter` in your `LoginView`.
-- Create a new `authStore` and `router` instance.
-- Add a `login` function that passes the credentials from the form to the `authStore`.
-- Use the `router` to navigate to the `TodoView.vue` view after successfully logging in.

 ## PROJECT: Displaying todo's

 Now that we have created the login flow, we can start with creating the todo view.
 After completing the login functionality, you should now have a good understanding of how we're going to create the todo view.

-- Create a `todo.service.ts` in the `src/services` folder and implement the following functions:
-    - The `getAll` function should return a list of todos.
-    - Don't forget to type the response.
-- Create a `todo.store.ts` in the `src/stores` folder and implement the `fetchAll` function.
-- Create a `TodoList.vue` in the `src/components` folder and add it to the `TodoView.vue` view.
-    - Display a list of todos.
-    - Display a message when there are no todos
-    - Display a loading state when the todos are being fetched.

 ## PROJECT: Creating Todo's